-- Their coats and fur can vary depending on which region they are staying.
+- Their coats and fur can vary depending on which region they are staying in.
 Leopards from colder places have larger dense fur.

-- Their diet also varies; they eat fish, reptiles, carcasses, wartogs, hares, antelopes and rodents.
+- Their diet also varies; they eat fish, reptiles, carcasses, warthogs, hares, antelopes and rodents.

-- They are very quick and opportunistic hunter.
+- They are very quick and opportunistic hunters.

 - They are quite elusive and tactical animals.

-- They are nocturnal animal and tend to hunt in the night.
+- They are nocturnal animals and tend to hunt in the night.

 - Each leopard has its own territory within which he/she can hunt.

-- Female leopards have rub their body against tree trunks which allows them to create an unique scent to sent the sign that they are ready to mate.
+- Female leopards have rubbed their bodies against tree trunks which allows them to create an unique scent to sent the sign that they are ready to mate.

 - A female leopard can give birth to 2 to 3 cubs at once.
 They can give birth to their cubs at any point of the year.